When Should You Consider Using Your 401(k) for Educational Expenses

 To withdraw retirement funds from your 401(k) for educational expenses, you can follow these general steps:

-- Contact your plan provider to discuss your intentions and to learn about procedures or requirements specific to your plan.
+- Contact your plan administrator to discuss your intentions and to learn about procedures or withdrawal rules specific to your plan.

 - Once you understand the process and implications, if you move forward with the withdrawal, you’ll be asked to complete the necessary paperwork to unlock your retirement funds.